 The same rules apply for redundancies.
 An employer must show the business would continue more efficiently without you or that it can’t survive the lockdown period with you on the payroll.

-But even if your job is secure in the long-term, you might be asked to take leave or work reduced hours in the meantime.
+But even if your job is secure in the long term, you might be asked to take leave or work reduced hours in the meantime.
 The question is whether you’re within your rights to refuse to do so.
 Our employment law experts can advise you of your rights.

 I’m already fielding calls from anxious workers unsure of whether they have the power to negotiate.